PedroMiyasaki/imovel-match/README.md

 # Imóveis AI Agent 🏠🤖
-An intelligent real estate assistant built with LangChain that simulates a "corretor de imóveis" (real estate agent) to help users find their ideal properties in Brazil.
+An intelligent real estate assistant built with Pydantic AI that simulates a "corretor de imóveis" (real estate agent) to help users find their ideal properties in Brazil.

 ## 🎯 Purpose
 This AI-powered agent streamlines the property search process by guiding users through their preferences and requirements, making property hunting more efficient and personalized.
 It serves as a virtual real estate agent, helping users discover properties that match their specific criteria.